yirenjing0119/aimelo-ios-support/README.md

 ## About Aimelo

-Aimelo is a free, AI-powered iOS app that helps clarinet students practice more effectively with real-time feedback on pitch accuracy and posture.
+Aimelo is a free iOS app that helps clarinet students practice more effectively with real-time feedback on pitch accuracy and posture.

 **Available on:** iOS (App Store)